Giusi: I’m positive. Stop judging us.

 People who are diagnosed late still have a higher mortality rate than those who are diagnosed early.

 People diagnosed late still experience a higher mortality rate compared to those diagnosed early.
 The message that HIV is less deadly now is incorrect.
-Effective therapy requires early infection identification through testing.
-Antonella Cingolani concludes we must improve lives and raise HPV awareness without lowering our guard.
+Effective therapy requires early infection identification.
+Antonella Cingolani concludes we must improve lives by testing and raising HPV awareness without lowering our guard.
 We need to communicate messages of hope and reduce stigma.
 Therapy enables a normal life.